1.3. The Environment During Propagation¶

 Eigen::MatrixXd sineCoefficients = sphericalHarmonicsGravityField->getSineCoefficients( );

-was succesfull.
+Note the check to see if the dynamic_pointer_cast was succesfull.
 These checks are very helpful in ascertaining the reason for a crashing program.

 Curent flight conditions